Mud March (American Civil War): History

 Once Burnside left, Lincoln told Halleck that none of his generals were willing to cooperate with his plans, and he (Halleck) ought to go down to Fredericksburg himself and assess the situation.
 Halleck for his part had no advice to offer Burnside except to destroy the Confederate army while taking as little damage as possible.
 Lincoln also told Burnside to reconsider resigning from the army.

 Burnside revived his plan with changes.
 Instead of crossing the Rappahannock south of Fredericksburg, he initially planned to move upstream and cross at U.S. Ford, due north of the Chancellorsville crossroads.

 The offensive began with a westward move on January 20, 1863, in unseasonably mild weather.
 Burnside, with a head start, altered his plan to aim at Banks' Ford, a closer, quicker crossing.
 At dawn of January 21, engineers would push five bridges across; after that, two grand divisions would be over the river in four hours.
 Meanwhile, another grand division would distract the Confederate troops by repeating the December crossing at Fredericksburg.
 During the night of the 20th, the rain began, and by the morning of the 21st, the earth was soaked and the river banks had the appearance of a quagmire.
 Already, fifteen pontoons were on the river, nearly spanning it, and five more were amply sufficient.
 Burnside began at once to bring up his artillery, which had the effect of making a perfect mortar bed.
 For a considerable area around the ford all day the men worked in the rain but to little purpose.
 Quite a number of cannon were advanced near the ford, but the 22nd only added to the storm, and the artillery, caissons and even wagons were swamped in the mud.

-The storm had delayed Burnside's movements, giving Lee ample time to line the other shore with his army, though there was no attempt to interfere with his crossing except from the sharpshooters, who peppered away on all occasions.
-No doubt Lee was hoping Burnside would effect a crossing; with a swollen river in his rear, it would have been a sorry predicament for the Union Army indeed, but Burnside finally became resigned to his fate and gave the order for the army to retire to its quarters, and thus ended the famous mud march.
+The storm had delayed Burnside's movements, giving Lee ample time to line the other shore with his army, although there was no attempt to interfere with his crossing except from the sharpshooters, who peppered away on all occasions.
+No doubt Lee was hoping Burnside would effect a crossing; with a swollen river in his rear; it would have been a sorry predicament for the Union Army indeed, but Burnside finally became resigned to his fate and gave the order for the army to retire to its quarters, and thus ended the famous mud march.

 The Mud March was Burnside's final attempt to command the Army of the Potomac.
 Lincoln replaced him with Maj.
 Gen. Joseph Hooker on January 26, 1863.